yangster551/discord-bot/README.md

 # discord-bot
-create a discord bot to collect memes
+Create a discord bot to collect memes